Golf on NBC: 2010s: Golf Channel re-branding, loss of U.S. Open, gain of Open Championship

-Loss of U.S. Open rights and acquiring The Open Championship (2014–2019)

 In August 2013, the USGA signed a broadcasting contract with Fox Sports, effective with the 2015 tournament season, ending NBC's relationship with the association after 20 years.
 Fox, which by the time of its first U.S. Open will have televised just two PGA Tour sanctioned events in its history (the unofficial CVS Caremark Charity Classic in 2011 and the unofficial Franklin Templeton Shootout in 2014), paid US$1 billion for the exclusive rights to all USGA championship events.
 Johnny Miller expressed disappointment at the loss, saying that he "had a feeling" NBC would not retain the rights, and that Fox would not be able to "fall out of a tree and do the U.S. Open".
 The 2014 U.S. Open at Pinehurst Resort was the network's 20th, and final, U.S. Open telecast in the modern era.

 On June 8, 2015, it was announced that NBC and Golf Channel had acquired rights to The Open Championship under a 12-year deal, replacing ESPN.
 The R&A was, reportedly, won over by NBC's rights fee (which is approximately doubled in comparison to ESPN), and the performance of NBC's broadcasts of the Premier League, which air in a similar weekend morning time slot in the U.S..
 The deal restored a men's major back to NBC for the first time since 2014, gave Golf Channel coverage of its first-ever major, and returned the Open to broadcast network television.
 Originally stated to begin in 2017, it was reported on October 12, 2015, that ESPN had opted out the final year of its contract to NBC, thus causing NBC coverage to begin in 2016 instead, mirroring a similar move by the BBC (who opted out to new rightsholder Sky Sports).

 In January 2016, former CBS analyst David Feherty joined NBC to become a full-time contributor for its coverage and Golf Channel.
 Feherty already hosted a self-titled interview series for Golf Channel.
 Long-time ESPN personality Mike Tirico made his on-air debut with NBC during the 2016 Open Championship.

 NBC and Golf Channel broadcast the revived golf tournaments at the 2016 Summer Olympics, as part of NBC's coverage of the Games.
 NBC staff served as the host broadcaster for the golf events on behalf of Olympic Broadcasting Services (OBS).

-PGA Tour renewal, regaining the U.S. Open (2020–present)
+2020s: PGA Tour renewal, regaining the U.S. Open

 In 2020, NBC renewed its rights to the PGA Tour through 2030 under an eight-year deal beginning in 2022.
 While NBC will still air an average of 8 tournaments per-year, coverage of the final three FedEx Cup playoff events will now alternate between CBS and NBC.